- About SCAN

 Step 2: Application

 Once you have decided that you would like to become a CASA volunteer, download the CASA Volunteer Application.
 You can email the application to Heather Farber at firstname.lastname@example.org or fax it to 804-646-0624.
 Please make sure you send your typed autobiography with the completed application form.
-We are currently accepting applications for our upcoming training class on a rolling basis.
+To apply for the Summer 2019 training class, please apply no later than July 8.

 Step 3: Interview